 WRONG BOOKING CODE USED - Another common issue is an out of date code or a code that is for a different inspection is added.
 You should be able to edit this in the inspection details area of the editor.
 If an error mentions the booking code double check it is the code you were provided with for the relevant inspection as per the issue above with additional characters.

 IMO/REG NUMBERS DO NOT MATCH - As above if any errors on submission indicate a problem with the IMO or Reg number, double check these details correspond.

-If you discover you have entered an incorrect date on an inspection, the best thing to do is to check with the submitting member concerned to see if the report has been processed or not.
-If processing has not happened you can easily change the date and re-submit the report without any further action required from the submitting member.
-If however, the report has been processed or even published, the submitting member will need to mark the report for re-submission within SIRE.
+If you discover you have entered an incorrect date on an inspection, the best thing to do is to check with the submitting company concerned to see if the report has been processed or not.
+If processing has not happened you can easily change the date and re-submit the report without any further action required from the company.
+If however, the report has been processed or even published, the submitting company will need to mark the report for re-submission within SIRE.
 You will not be able to re-submit until they confirm they have completed this very important step, so always check before re-submitting.